robeady/yamplayer/README.md

 `yarn test`

+add `--silent` to supress stdout, `--verbose` to see a detailed breakdown of every test, `--watch` for interactive mode.

 ### Project structure

 The codebase is a single typescript module.
 We intend to rely on webpack tree shaking to eliminate unnecessary dependencies from the frontend and backend.
 Running the backend with ts-node-dev avoids any unnecessary reloads.